All major tax inventives and subsidies you need to be aware of when starting a business in France.

 Which criteria should be met to apply to these programs?

-Depending on the program, the parent company (together with all its existing subsidiaries) shall be considered by the European legislation as either a medium-sized business (Turn-over and balance sheet< 43 Millions €, Staff members <250), or a small business (turn-over and balance-sheet <10 Millions €, staff members < 50).
+Depending on the program, the parent company (together with all its existing subsidiaries) shall be considered by the European legislation as either a medium-sized business (Turnover and balance sheet< 43 Million €, Staff members <250), or a small business (turn-over and balance-sheet <10 Million €, staff members < 50).

 Most of the time, the seniority of the newly founded subsidiary is not always required.
-The only exception is the PIA programm which is dedicated to start-up companies.
+The only exception is the PIA program which is dedicated to start-up companies.

-Finaly, the subsidairy has to operate preferably in a forward-looking sector.
-However for some grants, it is not a prerequisite provided the subsidiary has ambitious projects in France.
+Finally, the subsidiary has to operate preferably in a forward-looking sector.
+However, for some grants, it is not a prerequisite provided the subsidiary has ambitious projects in France.

 How much can these subsidies in France finance innovation?

-If these research programs are collaborative (i.e. they are managed by several companies), financial support can be even more substantial (several millions Euros).
+If these research programs are collaborative (i.e. they are managed by several companies), financial support can be even more substantial (several million Euros).

-These grants can be accumulated with prize-winning award such as the Worlwide Innovation Challenge (WIC), loans for innovation, and fiscal support for innovation, whether the company is eligible to the Research and Development Tax Credit (C.I.R: Crédit d’Impôt Recherche in French) or the Young Innovating Company status (JEI: Jeune Entreprise Innovante in French).
+These grants can be accumulated with prize-winning awards such as the Worlwide Innovation Challenge (WIC), loans for innovation, and fiscal support for innovation, whether the company is eligible for the Research and Development Tax Credit (C.I.R: Crédit d’Impôt Recherche in French) or the Young Innovating Company status (JEI: Jeune Entreprise Innovante in French).

 It can be summarized as follows: